 Day of the event: confirm all requests; last marketing pitch; have participants complete an evaluation; coordinate/confirm your volunteers and their assignments

-Post your event to the Kenyon calendar (sign on with your email username & password)
+Remember to include who, what, where, when and maybe even why/how?
+Post your event to the Kenyon calendar (sign on with your email username and password).

 Things to consider: Return resources and equipment, review the event with attendees, partners, etc. to determine strengths and areas for improvement, send thanks you’s to sponsors, helpful individuals/departments, etc.

 There are limited spaces on campus where a bonfire may be held.
 Please see the Ceremonial Fire Permit, which must be signed by Student Activities, Maintenance, and Safety before the bonfire can take place.
 Additionally, a maintenance order needs to be submitted with details of the bonfire event setup.
 This should be done at least 2 weeks in advance of the event.
 Proper rules and fire safety must be followed at all times.

 The Parish House is owned, supported, and maintained by Harcourt Parish, an Episcopal congregation in the Diocese of Ohio.
 Contributions made in aid of the expenses associated with sustaining this outreach service are greatly appreciated.

 Fee Schedule: $20 per Kenyon College event (All users are required to submit a $100 refundable cleaning deposit.)